Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

 |:----:|:-------:|
 |number|None|

-Specifies the component's vertical height as a percentage   of the height of its parent Component.
+Specifies the component's vertical height as a percentageof the height of its parent Component.

 ### Row